Tips and tools: Some little-known tools and techniques we’ve used to grow our own business

 - Whether you appreciate it or not, your business has one or more bottlenecks restricting its growth.
 The Theory of Constraints (ToC) is a valuable methodology for identifying and removing them.
 When we started Conversion Rate Experts—with zero budget and no external investment—we planned our entire business strategy using a ToC “prerequisite chart,” which we’ve kept updated ever since.
 It has been invaluable, helping us to make bold decisions about what we should prioritize.
 Here are some of the best resources for learning ToC:

 - It’s really hard to find a clear, concise introduction to ToC.
 This article by Robert McNally of Flying Logic is the best overview we’ve found (here’s another good one and here’s another (PDF)).
-This e-book (PDF) by Robert is the best detailed overview we’ve found.

 - Once you understand the ToC Thinking Processes, this diagram (JPG) provides a useful overview of what they do, and how they relate to each other.

 - The “Evaporating Cloud” is one of the Thinking Processes from ToC.
 It’s surprisingly hard to find a good explanation of how it works, though.
-This is the best explanation we’ve found (PDF).

 - We use Omnigraffle for drawing ToC diagrams because, unlike many other drawing packages, it has a layout engine that automatically arranges the elements of the diagram.
 These ToC OmniGraffle templates are useful.